semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.md

 ## Integration with Nodes

 Elements work in conjunction with mesh nodes to create the complete mesh structure:
-- Every mesh node contains at least two elements: metadata components and node handles
+- Every mesh node contains at least two elements: metadata flows and node handles
-- Reference nodes contain reference components
+- Reference nodes contain reference flows
-- data nodes may also contain reference components, but their defining component is the [[sflo.concept.mesh.resource.element.node-component.data]]
+- data nodes may also contain reference flows, but their defining component is the [[sflo.concept.mesh.resource.element.flow.data]]
 - Any node may contain asset trees (user elements) for file attachments